 In the United States clinical trials, benazepril was shown to cause angioedema in approximately 0.5% of patients (compared to a placebo group rate of 0%).
 If the angioedema present involves the tongue, glottis, or larynx, then usage should be stopped, as these side effects can progress to airway obstruction.

-ACE inhibitors have been shown to cause hepatic failure.
+ACE inhibitors have shown to cause hepatic failure.
 This process begins with cholestatic jaundice and progresses to fulminant hepatic necrosis with possible death.
 This complication is quite rare; however, patients on ACE inhibitors who develop jaundice and/or hepatic enzyme elevation should stop taking the ACE inhibitor and be monitored closely for signs of progressing hepatic failure.

 In patients who have renal impairment, as well as systemic lupus erythematosus (SLE), captopril (an ACE inhibitor) has induced agranulocytosis and bone marrow depression.
 If a patient is known to have a collagen-vascular disease that is associated with reduced renal function, then white blood cell counts should be closely monitored.